zoeyyyzou/hypertext2/README.md

 ### 2.3 Data cleaning

-Before model training, I need to clean the datasets, I will clean the data according to the following steps.
+Before model training, we need to clean the datasets, we will clean the data according to the following steps.

 1. **Remove stop words.**